Carlosrincong/GCP-Cloud-Engineer/CE/README.md

 When a VM is terminated, you do not pay for memory and CPU resources.
 However, you are charged for any attached disks and reserved IP addresses.
 You could keep your boot disk and just reattach that boot disk later on A custom machine is generally going to be slightly more expensive than standard.
+Every VM instance stores its metadata on a metadata server.
+The metadata server is particularly useful in combination with startup and shutdown scripts, because you can use the metadata server to programmatically get unique information about an instance, without additional authorization.
+To move your VM, you must shut down the VM, move it to the destination zone or region, and then restart it. you can grow disks in size, you can never shrink them

 ## Best practices
 It is best practice to run the Cloud Logging agent on all your VM instances.